AndrewAnnex/SpiceyPy/docs/other_stuff.rst

 Learning Goals
 --------------

-The lesson demonstrates the SpiceyPy system’s facility to retrieve different types of data (string, numeric, scalar, array) from the kernel pool.
+The lesson demonstrates the SpiceyPy system's facility to retrieve different types of data (string, numeric, scalar, array) from the kernel pool.